Application and Recruitment Process

 Any offer to a successful candidate will be conditional upon

-- receipt of at least two satisfactory references from previous employers (if these have not already been received)
+- receipt of at least two satisfactory references from previous employers (if these have not already been received) and check of employment history

 - proof of identity and qualifications